pedro-l9/risk-score-api/README.md

 **Step 2 - Start the docker container:**

-Replace **PORT** with the port you want the API to listen to and run the following command
+Replace **PORT** with the port you want the API to listen to and run the following command to start the docker container with the application

 ```console
 $ docker run -p PORT:8080 -d origin-take-home